SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 photon emission is important.
 Under such conditions, a Monte-Carlo description of discrete high-energy photon emission (and their feedback on the radiating particle dynamics) is usually used (see [Timokhin2010]_, [Elkina2011]_, [Duclous2011]_, and [Lobet2013]_).
+More details on the implementation are given below.

 In :program:`Smilei` the corresponding description is accessible for an electron species by defining ``radiation_model = "Monte-Carlo"`` or ``"MC"`` in the ``Species()`` block (see :doc:`namelist` for details).